New Natural Stone Tile - Sales & Installations

 “Polished Stone: Many people equate a polished surface with "cleanliness."
 While it's true that a high shine looks clean and a smooth surface is easier to wipe down, a polished stone is just as porous as an unpolished stone and still needs to be sealed.
 A polished surface will show waterspots, chips, scratches, and etching more easily than a matte surface will.
 Keep this in mind when selecting materials.”---Other Website

 Most customers desire a beautifully honed finish with little to no gloss.
 Others select the rougher, unfinished surface called a sawcut finish.
 Stone should not be polished to a glossy finish if the stone will be exposed to foot traffic for safety reason.
-Publish facilities must meet ADA requirements.
+Public facilities must meet ADA requirements.

 There are three primary finishes: abrasive slip-resistant, matte, and high-gloss.
 (Some companies break the finishes down into more specific categories.)
 Abrasive slip-resistant finishes are the best at preventing slips, and have a dull appearance.
 Matte finishes reflect more light and still offer a relatively high friction coefficient.
 High-gloss finishes scratch easily and are very slippery, but cause the atmosphere to shine with light.
 Thus, high-gloss tiles are most suitable for walls.
 Usually the highly textured tiles will have a matte finish, but occasionally high-gloss finishes are applied to very textured surfaces.